Bryan Robson: Middlesbrough

-Robson had accepted Middlesbrough's offer to become player-manager at the end of the 1993–94 season, and made a dream start to his managerial career as the club won the Division One title and promotion to the Premier League.
+Robson accepted Middlesbrough's offer to become player-manager at the end of the 1993–94 season, and made a dream start to his managerial career as the club won the Division One title and promotion to the Premier League.
 Robson oversaw Boro's final season at Ayresome Park before relocation to the new 30,000-seat Riverside Stadium on the banks of the River Tees.
 He was assisted by Viv Anderson, another former Manchester United and England player.

-Middlesbrough made an ambitious return to the Premiership and attracted expensively-signed big names like Nick Barmby and the Brazilians Juninho and Branco.
-They went fourth in the Premiership in October 1995, sparking hopes of UEFA Cup qualification, but an injury crisis sparkled a slump in form and they slid down the table to finish 12th.
+Middlesbrough made an ambitious return to the Premier League and attracted expensive big names like Nick Barmby and the Brazilians Juninho and Branco.
+They went fourth in the Premier League in October 1995, sparking hopes of UEFA Cup qualification, but an injury crisis sparked a slump in form and they slid down the table to finish 12th.
 In the summer of 1996, Robson paid £7 million to sign the Juventus and Italy striker Fabrizio Ravanelli, who became the highest-paid player in English football with a weekly wage of £50,000 as well as being one of the most expensively signed.

-In 1996–97, Robson led Boro to both domestic cup finals, but they were on the losing side both times, losing 1–0 in a replay to Leicester City in the League Cup Final replay and 2–0 in the FA Cup Final to Chelsea, while they suffered relegation in the Premier League.
-However, this relegation would have been avoided if they had not been deducted three points in mid-season for cancelling a fixture at late notice due to many players being unfit through illness or injury.
-However, at least Boro had the consolation of staying alive in the league up to the last day of the season.
-Boro were already bottom of the league at the turn of 1997, but when the points were deducted they found themselves seven points adrift of safety with the 17th placed team having a game in hand.
-However, results slowly improved over the next few weeks and by the end of March a succession of good results had seen Boro climb out of the relegation zone.
+In the 1996–97 season, Robson led Boro to both domestic cup finals, but they were on the losing side both times, losing 1–0 in a replay to Leicester City in the League Cup final replay and 2–0 in the FA Cup final to Chelsea, while they suffered relegation from, the Premier League.
+This relegation would have been avoided if they had not been deducted three points in mid-season for cancelling a fixture at late notice due to many players being unfit through illness or injury.
+Boro were already bottom of the league at the turn of 1997, but when the points were deducted they found themselves seven points adrift of safety with the 17th-placed team having a game in hand.
+Results slowly improved over the next few weeks and by the end of March a succession of good results had seen Boro climb out of the relegation zone.
 This, coupled with the excellent cup runs, saw Robson voted Premier League Manager of the Month for March 1997.
-Robson made one playing appearance this season on New Years Day, starting in a 2–0 defeat away to Arsenal.
+Robson made one playing appearance that season on New Years Day, starting in a 2–0 defeat away to Arsenal.
 This proved to be his last game as a professional footballer, though he did not announce his retirement from playing until later in the season.